torquebox/torquebox.org/news/2012-05-01-torquebox-2-0-2-released.md

 Rack-based web frameworks, and provides [simple Ruby interfaces][features] to standard JavaEE services, including *scheduled jobs*, *caching*, *messaging*, and *services*.

-## What's changed since 2.0.1?

-[Insert pithy prose here.
-Isn't this section a bit redundant with the first paragraph and release notes below?
-Or no?]

 ## Updates on the Release Process and Versions